AnyBody/anybody-tutorial/Parameter_studies_and_optimization/lesson3.rst

       961.51890402  806.51623776  634.74029158  458.00117565  280.40563034
       121.30841553   21.54859903   28.97200722   26.82989147   17.2090334 ]

-As we expected the output contains the ``Main.Study.Output.Pmet`` value for each timestep in our model.
+As we expected the output contains the ``Main.Study.Output.Pmet_total`` value for each timestep in our model.

 Defining the objective function
 -------------------------------